Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

    After a successful upgrade, `C:\k2s\1.5.0` is the active installation.
 The previous installation folder remains on disk for rollback and can be deleted once the upgrade is confirmed.

 !!! note "Rollback scope"
-    If the update fails after the installation has been re-homed to the new folder, the Windows-side changes (service configuration, `KUBECONFIG`, `setup.json`) are automatically rolled back to the previous installation folder.
+    If the update fails after the installation has been re-homed to the new folder, the Windows-side changes (service configuration, `setup.json`, kubeconfig) are automatically rolled back to the previous installation folder.
 Cluster/Linux-side changes (kubeadm upgrade, Debian package updates) are **not** reverted — this is consistent with the behavior of a full upgrade.

 ## Node Packages